Return to work plan

 Detailed description of flowchart

-Step 1 Employer develops a return to work plan Employer consults with worker Step 2 Plan and implement the worker's return to work and provide suitable or pre-injury employment that is consistent with the worker's statement of fitness for work
+Step 1 Employer develops a return to work plan Employer consults with worker Step 2 Plan and implement the worker's return to work and provide suitable or pre-injury employment that is consistent with the workers certificate of capacity

 - Obtain relevant information